 Please contact us for registration or more information through this site or calling our office: 828.319.7240

-see program highlight at right for full details
+see program highlight at right for more information for the Lenten Series

 All gatherings meet at